vishvAsa/notes/biology/organism/health/disease/contagion/wuhan_epidemic/diagnosis.md

 ### CT scans
 - At prevalance 15%, 20200822
-    - Sensitivity (fraction of true positives caught) - 86%
+    - Sensitivity (fraction of positives caught) - 86%
-    - Specificity (fraction of true negatives marked as negative) - 18%
+    - Specificity (fraction of negatives marked as negative) - 18%

 ### Paper antigen tests
 - Rapid, inexpensive paper strip tests can tell you whether you are contagious.
 Research shows that if taken frequently, these tests will drive down infections.
 [RT](https://www.rapidtests.org/)